 For purposes of this investment policy, assets of the portfolio shall be segregated into two categories based on expected liquidity needs and purposes - Cash equivalents and Investments.
 Assets categorized as Cash equivalents will be invested in permitted investments maturing in ninety (90) days or less or deposited in Deposit Accounts.
 Generally, assets categorized as Investments will be invested in permitted investments with a stated maturity of no more than two (2) years from the date of purchase.
-However, up to twenty percent (20%) of assets categorized as Investments maturity of no more than seven (7) years from the date of purchase.
+However, up to twenty percent (20%) of assets categorized as Investments may be invested in permitted investments with a stated maturity of no more than seven (7) years from the date of purchase.